 What brings down the Aussie dollar?

-The value of the Australian dollar compared to other currency is determined by supply and demand of the Australian dollar in foreign exchange markets.
+The value of the Australian dollar compared to another currency is determined by supply and demand of the Australian dollar in foreign exchange markets.
 This is called a floating exchange rate, the opposite of a fixed exchange rate where the central bank has a set exchange rate for foreign currency.

 The rules of supply and demand work for the dollar like any other commodity.
 For example, an increase in foreign investment in Australia means an increase in demand for the dollar, so it therefore appreciates in value.
 In this case, an increase in foreign demand for Australian assets probably also means that more Australian people are choosing to hold Australian assets.
 Therefore, there becomes less Australian dollars in circulation in the international currency exchange markets, decreasing supply and therefore increasing the value of the dollar.